 Fluffy, healthy, pancakes for the win.

 These delicious, fluffy gluten-free matcha pancakes are a Sunday brunch dream.
-Easy to whip up, and even boyfriend approved!
-Antioxidant-rich and low-carb with addition of almond flour.
+Easy to whip up, and even family approved!
+Antioxidant-rich and packed with nutrition.

 - 2 eggs